Peaceful Hiking at Breakheart Reservation in Massachusetts

 Location/Parking

 Plenty of free parking was available at the Saugus entrance.
 There are bathrooms, vending machines, and maps for your convenience.
-Great place to visit if you are looking for a bit of nature right out of Boston.
+This is a great place to visit if you are looking for a bit of nature right out of Boston.

 177 Forest St